amaksymiuk/Scribus2html/README.md

 XML (xml, xmlreader), you need to add those modules manually.

-The script also takes advantage of ImageMagick application in order to convert images used in publication into format understandable by web browser.
+The script also takes advantage of ImageMagick application in order to convert images used in Scribus publication into format understandable by web browser.
 If you want to generate final `.html` file with images, install ImageMagick in your local system.